-- You may fill out a provisional ballot at you new precinct.
+2. You may fill out a provision bal you new precinct.

-You will need to provide a Maryland driver’s license number or Motor Vehicle Administration identification card number, or your Social Security number to complete the voter registration.
+You will need to provide a Maryland driver’s license number, Motor Vehicle Administration identification card number, or your Social Security number to complete the voter registration.

 Election judges prefer that you take a picture ID to the polling place.
 You must have identification if:

-- You sent your voter registration in by mail on or after October 14, 2008, and
+- You sent your voter registration in by mail.

 Acceptable picture IDs are: